Difference Between Onion and Scallion

 The scallion crop does not have a fully developed bulb and has thick, tubular, and hollow leaves growing over the soil.
 The germination period of the scallion is one to two weeks.

-The leaves as well as the bulb of scallion can be eaten raw in salads, salsas, soup, seafood dishes, noodles, and other dressings or cooked and used in other savory dishes.
+The leaves, as well as the bulb of the scallion, can be eaten raw in salads, salsas, soup, seafood dishes, noodles, and other dressings or cooked and used in other savoury dishes.

 Regions like the Southwest United States eat scallions with salt, cheese, and lime juice.
-It is also used as a topping of several cuisines.
+It is also used as a topping for several cuisines.

-It also contains several minerals like calcium, carotenoids, potassium and is rich in antioxidants.
-Scallions have several regional names like green onion, spring onion, salad onion, long onion, table onion, onion stick, wild onion, precious onion, yard onion, baby onion, gibbon, and many other such names.
+It also contains several minerals like calcium, carotenoids, and potassium and is rich in antioxidants.
+Scallions have several regional names, like green onion, spring onion, salad onion, long onion, table onion, onion stick, wild onion, precious onion, yard onion, baby onion, gibbon, and many other such names.

 Scallion is adaptable to flash freezing.
-Oils from scallion are widely used.
+Oils from scallions are widely used.
 Scallions are active ingredients in Asian cuisine.

 scallions